-In this category we can see a clear winner.
+In this category, we can see a clear winner.
 Blue Buffalo provides more protein across all three product categories here.
-The protein is also good quality with real Chicken as the first ingredient and no by-product meal.
+The protein is also good quality, with real chicken as the first ingredient and no by-product meal.

-A doggo’s metabolism relies on fat for energy during rest, and light to moderate exercise.
-Fat is not only good for energy, it also provides vitamins A, D, E and K as they are fat soluble and dogs need them for their overall wellbeing.
+A canine’s metabolism relies on fat for energy during rest and light to moderate exercise.
+Fat is not only good for energy.
+It also provides vitamins A, D, E, and K as they are fat soluble, and dogs need them for their overall well-being.
 Other essential fats are omega 3 and 6 fatty acids and linoleic acid, which form part of skin cells and will lead to nourished skin and a shiny coat.

-We can see in the comparison table that both brands have a healthy amount of fiber in their foods, but Blue Buffalo have almost double the amount in their food, so they win this round.
+We can see in the comparison table that both brands have a healthy amount of fiber in their foods, but Blue Buffalo has almost double the amount in their food, so they win this round.

 Flavor Choice Comparison